gowke/FORK_MANAGER/README.md

 --To Install--

-clone the git repo and cd into the FORK_MANAGER
+clone this git repo and cd into the FORK_MANAGER

 python3 launcher.py to get started, if no tkinter do sudo apt-get install python3-tk, also requires gitPython repo. (pip3 install gitPython) or run pip3 install -r requirements.txt to install dependencies